hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - stores data in use and stores data for later user

 - RAM
+    - Random Access Memmory
     - stored information for short term usage
     - volatile: data is deleted once power is lost
     - stores active program data
     - ?? faster than ROMs ??
+    - used by computers for storing data during computing processes
+    - stores active program data
+    - can both read and write

 - ROM
+    - Read Only Memmory
-    - cannot be changed
+    - cannot be changed, only read
     - non volatile: data is retained even when power is off
+    - stores permanent computer instructions
-    - contains instructions for the computer to start up when it is turned on again
+    - (to store bootup instructions) contains instructions for the computer to start up when it is turned on again
         - stores bootup instrctions - that will activate the hard disk
+    - to store software that is unlikely to need frequent updates

 #### Secondary